PerrinWaldock/teensy-pid/readme.md

 * `po=0` (turn off the output)
 * set the tuning parameters and loop frequency with `ki=x`,`kp=x`,`kd=0`, `lf=100000`.
 Ensure that the calculation time does not exceed the loop period.
 Adjust parameters until performance is satisfactory.

-Some of these functions are implemented automatically in FeedbackController class in hardware/FeedbackController in the [Prometheus repository](https://qdg-code.phas.ubc.ca:2633/Perrin/PrometheusPython).
+### Notes for the UBC QDG Lab
+To achieve a rapid response time, the set point needs to be selected using the digital inputs.
+It is easiest to do so by programming the desired setpoints ahead of time, then selecting the desired set point via the digital input.
+Code to do this is in the FeedbackController class in hardware/FeedbackController in the [Prometheus repository](https://qdg-code.phas.ubc.ca:2633/Perrin/PrometheusPython).
 This class automatically uses USB commands to assign different set voltages to different set voltage states during the recipe's compile time, then uses digital outputs to select those states while the recipe is executing.
 It automatically calibrates the feedforward function during compile time.

+## Programming Instructions
+This was developed as a PlatformIO project in VS Code.
+The easiest way to modify and compile it is to get the PlatformIO VS Code extension

+## GUI and Python Scripts

 ## Future Work To Do
 ### Speeding things up